Trump signals support for states deciding if pot is legal

 California, home to one in eight Americans, launched the nation’s largest legal marijuana marketplace on Jan.
 1 but thousands of businesses that have been licensed are still facing the threat of federal prosecution.

 A major problem stemming from the federal ban: Major banks have been reluctant to do business with marijuana companies, fearing it could lead to prosecution.
-In California, for example, paying taxes and other transactions are often done in cash, sometimes in vast amounts.
+In California, for example, paying taxes and other transactions are often carried out in cash, sometimes in vast amounts.

-The bill includes language intended to address financial issues caused by the federal ban.

-Associated Press writers Nicholas Riccardi in Denver, Kevin Freking in Washington and Gillian Flaccus in Portland, Oregon, contributed.
+Associated Press writers Nicholas Riccardi in Denver and Kevin Freking in Washington contributed.

 Blood is a member of AP’s marijuana beat team.
 Follow him at www.twitter.com/MichaelRBloodAP .
 Follow AP’s complete marijuana coverage: https://apnews.com/tag/LegalMarijuana